Reform ‘don’t have to talk to press acting as activists’ – Tice after media ban

 Mick Barton, the Reform UK leader of Nottinghamshire County Council, last week told his party’s 40 other councillors not to give interviews or send press releases to Nottinghamshire Live or its local democracy reporters (LDRs), and said the ban will only be lifted for emergencies such as flooding.

-Mr Barton told ITV News Central on Tuesday that he will not speak to the reporters again until he receives “a full apology”.
+Mr Barton told ITV News Central on Tuesday that he will not speak to the reporters again until he receives “a full apology” and a plan to move forwards, adding “they were spinning what I said, cutting it in half, making it say something different”.

-According to the news outlet, he said: “They asked me for opinions but they weren’t putting out what I said.
-They were spinning what I said, cutting it in half, making it say something different.
+However, later that day, Nottinghamshire Live reported that Reform UK councillors are no longer barred from speaking to its reporters, and that it understands Mr Barton has denied that part of the ban was ever true.

-“The one thing I am every day in my working life is professional, but unfortunately I think from their point of view they haven’t been totally professional.”
+It said the councillor has clarified that he will still not speak to its journalists and the press releases ban remains in place, as does one on inviting the outlet to events.

 Mr Tice responded: “Yes, absolutely, and at press conferences we take more questions from the press – I took 15 questions yesterday, I do more media rounds probably than most other politicians.